Dual Credit / Dual Enrollment Scholarship

 For High Schools & Postsecondary Institutions

-Beginning with the spring (January) 2022 semester, high school juniors and seniors may be eligible to receive a scholarship that covers the tuition and fees for their dual credit or dual enrollment courses.
-To qualify, students must be taking dual credit or dual enrollment courses from a Missouri college or university and meet the eligibility criteria listed under Eligibility below.
-Awards will be prioritized based on financial need determined by adjusted gross income (AGI) from the most recent tax year.
+Beginning with the fall 2022 semester, high school students may be eligible to receive a scholarship that covers the tuition and fees for their dual credit or dual enrollment courses.
+To qualify, students must demonstrate financial need and be taking dual credit or dual enrollment courses from a Missouri college or university in addition to meeting the program’s eligibility criteria.
+The full list of eligibility criteria is available under Eligibility below.

 Eligibility must be verified each semester.

-- Enroll in eligible dual credit/ dual enrollment coursework through an approved Missouri institution
+- Enroll in dual credit/dual enrollment classes through an approved Missouri college or university

-- Have a minimum 2.5 cumulative grade point average and have otherwise met the high school's requirements for taking dual credit or dual enrollment coursework (standardized test score, etc.)
+- Have a minimum 2.5 unweighted, cumulative high school grade point average and have otherwise met the high school’s requirements for taking dual credit or dual enrollment classes

 Eligible Dual Credit or Dual Enrollment Providers